-What makes you different than the overnight ADHD camps I see advertised?
+What makes you different than the overnight ADHD camps I see advertised in ADHD magazines?

 What kind of results can we expect?

-As with any educational experience, the more time your son spends at camp the more he will generalize the strategies and concepts we are teaching.
+As with any experience, the more time your son spends at camp the more he will generalize the strategies and concepts we are teaching.
 Parents have remarked how their sons have developed a greater degree of independence and flexibility through attending Summer Trip Camp as well as developing resiliency and independent problem solving skills.
-Mental health professionals, schools, camps, etc. do not teach the skills we teach.
-We want to be very clear, there are no quick fixes when it comes to social & executive function skill development.
+We want to be clear that there are no quick fixes when it comes to social & executive function skill development.
 These areas of lagging skills have a great deal of depth.
 During Summer Trip Camp we focus on foundational skills that form the basis of executive functioning and social learning.

 I’ve searched all over the country and haven’t found anything like your camp.
 This is exactly what our son needs!
 Do you know of a camp like yours in (insert your city here)?

 You have done your homework correctly!
 There is no camp like Summer Trip Camp operating anywhere in the U.S.